 |Transfer Enrolled Spring-Only||Your Former College|

 REMEMBER!...you are responsible for making sure your financial aid application and GPA Verification are submitted to CSAC by March 2.

 2. How can I confirm that Berkeley sent my GPA automatically?

 Contact the Financial Aid and Scholarships Office in mid-February.
 A staff member will confirm whether or not you are on the list that was sent to CSAC.

 3. I have a Cal Grant, do I need to submit a GPA Verification Form?

-Your Access Grant (formerly called Cal Grant B Stipend) will be automatically applied to your CARS balance.
-You have the option to have your award refunded to you and not applied to your CARS balance; to request this, download the Cal Grant B Payment Authorization Form and submit it to the Financial Aid and Scholarships Office by the following deadlines:
+Your Access Grant (formerly called Cal Grant B Stipend) will be automatically applied to your student account balance.
+You have the option to have your award refunded to you and not applied to your account balance; to request this, download the Cal Grant B Payment Authorization Form and submit it to the Financial Aid and Scholarships Office by the following deadlines:

 Please Note, if we do not receive the Cal Grant B Access Payment Authorization form in our office by the due date(s) noted above, your request cannot be processed.

 You can monitor the Cal Grant payment status by logging into CalCentral.